EveeGomes/jsgame-detona-ralph-dio/README.md

 ### How to play 🕹️

 You'll have 10 seconds in total to click on Ralph everytime it appears in any of the squares.
+Can you make 20 points? 😃

 **How to win?**
 Finish the game with 1 or more lives, so the score won't matter.
 However, there will be some "checkpoints" where you'll lose lives if you don't reach a certain score: